-Thanet District Council produced the Strategic Access Management and Monitoring Plan (SAMM) to deal with these matters, which focuses on the impacts of recreational activities on the Thanet section of the Thanet Coast and Sandwich Bay Special Protection Area (SPA).
+Thanet District Council produced the 'The Strategic Access Managethe impacts of recreational activities on the Thanet section of the Thanet Coast and Sandwich Bay Special Protection Area (SPA)ment and Monitoring Plan (SAMM)' to deal with these matters, which focuses on the impacts of recreational activities on the Thanet section of the Thanet Coast and Sandwich Bay Special Protection Area (SPA).
 The studies indicate that recreational disturbance is a potential cause of the decline in bird numbers in the SPA.
 To enable the Council to be satisfied that proposed residential development will avoid a likely significant effect on the designated sites (due to an increase in recreation) a financial contribution is required for all housing developments to contribute to the district wide mitigation strategy.
 This mitigation has meant that the Council accords with the Habitat Regulations.